jkekoamartin/apache-pulsar-standalone-geo-replication/PYTHON_README.md

    ```

 2. The application will:
-   - Connect a producer to the alpha cluster
+   - Connect separate producers to each cluster (alpha, beta, gamma)
-   - Connect consumers to all three clusters using a shared subscription
+   - Connect separate consumers to each cluster using a shared subscription
-   - Periodically simulate alpha cluster failures to demonstrate failover
+   - Periodically simulate cluster failures to demonstrate failover
-   - Show a live visualization of message flow and latency
+   - Show a live visualization of message flow, connection status, and latency
+   - Track and display end-to-end message statistics and success rate

 3. Press Ctrl+C to exit the application